-\begin{itemize} \item An RL-based whole-body controller for 6-DoF end-effector pose tracking for quadrupeds with an arm. \item We showcase the learned controller's tracking capabilities over challenging terrains and its robustness to external disturbances. \item Compared to model-based controllers and existing RL works, we show that our learned controller achieves a higher tracking accuracy and enlarged pose reachability both in simulation and on real hardware, reaching a pose tracking accuracy of $2.64~\si{\centi\meter}$ and $3.64 \degree$. \end{itemize}
+\begin{itemize} \item We propose an RL whole-body controller for 6-DoF end-effector pose tracking for quadrupeds with an arm. \item We showcase the learned controller's tracking capabilities over challenging terrains and its robustness when faced with external disturbances. \item We compare our learned controller to model-based controllers and existing RL approaches, showing higher tracking accuracy and enlarged pose reachability, both in simulation and on hardware, reaching a pose tracking accuracy of $2.64~\si{\centi\meter}$ and $3.64 \degree$. \end{itemize}